andrewlin0/Polybot/README.md

 OpenWeather only has one key to get.
 After you collect all the necessary keys do one of the following:

-Follow the instructions in the **Using Tweepy** in this article https://realpython.com/twitter-bot-python-tweepy/.
+Follow the instructions in the **Using Tweepy** section in this article https://realpython.com/twitter-bot-python-tweepy/.
 You will be able to install Tweepy and make a virtual environment.
 Then:

 ### Option 1: